dtonhofer/prolog_notes/swipl_notes/about_dif.md

 ### With a cut

 The `dif/2` of SWI Prolog seems to not mesh all that well with nearby cuts.
-That's probably what the paper "Indexing `dif/2`" alludes to with "[`dif/2`]'s combination with established control constructs often leads to unsound results."

 ```logtalk
 % A predicate which doesn't cut after the dif/2